learnk8s/learnk8s.io/_pages/newsletter/README.md

 __Tweets:__

 Currently, the template only support text tweets.
-All the properties shown in the example are required for tweets to be displayed properly.
+All the properties shown in the example are required for tweets to be displayed properly. *** Fix this, images should be allowed ***